-“Tears start coming to my eyes [when I heard about his death], because what a great man," Harrison said.
-"He would give you his last.
-Don has been a giver who believed in equality.”
+“Tears start coming to my eyes [when I heard about his death], because what a great man, he would give you his last,” said Harrison.
+“All my life, Don has been a giver who believed in equality.”

-“The work that he did, the passion that he had for this city, for young people.
-I think that will live on far beyond the unfortunate circumstances in terms of the way his career ended,” Young said.
+“The work that he did, the passion that he had for this city, for young people, I think that will live on far beyond the unfortunate circumstances in terms of the way his career ended,” said Young.

 Barbara Mallory Caraway served with Hill on the city council.
 She remembers not a convicted criminal, but a man who made a difference.

 “Don Hill was a person who fought for diversity, who fought for inclusion,” said Caraway.
 “He was a family man.
 He was a true Christian.”

 “I only ask that people look at the fullness of his life,” said former Dallas Mayor Ron Kirk, who grew up with Hill.
 “At his core, he was a very kind and decent man.”

 Hill’s wife, Sheila Farrington-Hill, also convicted on corruption charges, also received a compassionate release from prison, and went to a nursing home in Chicago.